Ekitji/siem/openssl/OpenSSL_Binaries.md

 > **Pro Tip!** Have you found a DLL with your query and you have its hash - search here in the tables to get OPENSSLDIR.
-Checking the version only could be wrong if the OpenSSL version is a custom build.
+Checking the version only could be wrong if the OpenSSL DLL is a custom build.

 ## My own list with DLLs, hashes and versions.